michael2012z/BitBible/markdown/KJV/files/Job.md

 21. And now men see not the bright light which is in the clouds: but the wind passeth, and cleanseth them.

-22. Fair weather cometh out of the north: with God is terrible majesty.Fair…: Heb.
-Gold
+22. Fair weather cometh out of the north: with God is terrible majesty.

 23. Touching the Almighty, we cannot find him out: he is excellent in power, and in judgment, and in plenty of justice: he will not afflict.